Connecting people with the stories of plants and the world at large

 Gardens by the Bay is home to more than 40 sculptures from around the world.
 Featuring unique pieces, intriguing crafts and stone works, these sculptures complement the beauty of the plant displays and add a new dimension to the landscape.

-A gift from Audemars Piguet on the occasion of Singapore's 50th anniversary, this seven-metre-wide Floral Clock draws inspiration from the signature characteristics of Audemars Piguet's Royal Oak collection and fuses traditional and contemporary landscaping elements in its design.
+This seven-metre-wide Floral Clock draws inspiration from the signature characteristics of Audemars Piguet's Royal Oak collection and fuses traditional and contemporary landscaping elements in its design.
 Featuring tropical plants with coloured foliage and flowers, its plant palette will be refreshed regularly for the public to enjoy.

 The Eagle Has Landed